-- ✓ GA-MA790GPT-UD3H motherboard
+- GA-MA790XT-UD4P motherboard

 - Motherboard driver disk

 - ✓ User's Manual

-- ☑ Quick Installation Guide
+- Quick Installation Guide

 - ✓ One IDE cable

-- ☑ Two SATA 3Gb/s cables
+- ✓ Four SATA 3Gb/s cables

+- ✓ One SATA bracket

-- ✓ I/O Shield
+- ☑ I/O Shield

-- The box contents above are for reference only and the actual items shall depend on the product package you obtain.
-The box contents are subject to change without notice. - · The motherboard image is for reference only.
+- The box contents above are for reference only and the actual items shall depend on product package you obtain.
+The box contents are subject to change without notice. - .
+The motherboard image is for reference only.